hydephp/cli/README.md

 This is an experimental standalone executable for the static site generator HydePHP.

-With this global binary, you can use the HydePHP HydeCLI to generate quality static sites faster than ever before!
+With this global binary, you can use the HydePHP CLI to generate quality static sites faster than ever before!

 ## Installation